elizabetheriot/Operation-Magic/README.md

 # Operation-Magic
+- Follow these directions to set up an SSH key: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
 - Navigate to desired directory in terminal
 - Create a folder for the project
 - Enter the new directory